Greenstand/treetracker-web-map-client/README.md

 Use Cypress to cover E2E tests.

+### test file structure

+* Put all component tests into place where next to the test target, by naming the same file with suffix: `.cy.js`;

+* Put unit tests into place where next to the test target, by naming the same file name  with suffix: `.test.js`;

+* Put all integration tests into `/cypress/integration/integration` folderwith suffix: `.cy.js`;

+* Put all e2e tests into `/cypress/integration/e2e/` folder with suffix: `.cy.js`;

 ## Code style guide

 We use [Prettier](https://prettier.io/), [Eslint](https://eslint.org/) along with [husky](https://typicode.github.io/husky/#/) to style our code.